imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 #### [Longtan Grand Canyon](https://en.wikipedia.org/wiki/Longtan_Grand_Canyon)

-_Admission: 80 RMB for adult.
+_Admission: 80 Yuan for adult.
 Free for < 13 and >= 60 years (with valid ID), children <140cm and annual pass holders._

 ![img](/img/in-post/post-luoyang/longtan.jpg){:width="300"}

-Transport: 300-400 RMB / car (four passengers) for a round trip.
+Transport: 300-400 Yuan / car (four passengers) for a round trip.

 It is a 2h drive from Luoyang.
 It was a rainning day when I visited there, it has different touch in the rain.
-We took the minibus (70 RMB including the boat trip) to the end of the valley and walked our way out to the entry.
+We took the minibus (70 Yuan including the boat trip) to the end of the valley and walked our way out to the entry.
 Unfortunetly all the signs are meant to be read for people who walked their way into the valley, so they had no use if you went the other direction.

 #### [Hangu Pass](https://en.wikipedia.org/wiki/Hangu_Pass)

-_Admission: 40 RMB for adult.
+_Admission: 40 Yuan for adult.
 Free for < 13 and >= 60 years, children <140cm and annual ticket holders._

 ![img](/img/in-post/post-luoyang/hgg.jpeg){:width="300"}
 <center><font size="1">Photo by 曾宪平, from Luoyang Travel's Wechat Official Account.</font></center>